Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

 We first investigate the charge doping effect introduced by Fe intercalation.
-By tracking the energy positions of the band extrema for the Nb 4$d$ and the S 2$p$ bands, Fig.~\ref{fig2}~(b) shows that Fe intercalants only act as a simple charge donor at very dilute doping ($x$=0.02) as expected in doped semiconductors \cite{parkin1980,TMD_rigidband}.
-Further iron intercalation causes this charge transfer process to reverse course, where the Nb 4$d$ bands are gradually depleted (rising band bottom), pointing to potential electron localization at the Fe sites.
+By tracking the energies of the band extrema for the Nb 4$d$ and the S 3$p$ bands, along with the Luttinger volume of the Nb 4$d$ hole pockets around $\Gamma$ and $K$~\cite{Luttinger} (see Fig.~\ref{SI-SI_EDC}~(a-c) for detailed procedures~\cite{SI}), Fig.~\ref{fig2}~(b) and (c) shows that Fe intercalants mediate substantial charge transfer at very dilute doping ($x=0.02$) consistent with a rigid-band model \cite{parkin1980,TMD_rigidband}.
+The Nb 4$d$ and S 3$p$ bands experience the same energy shift, indicating uniform electron doping to the TMD layer.
+Assuming full Fe ionization to Fe$^{2+}$~\cite{sw_prx2022}, the charge transfer at $x=0.02$ is larger than expected (gray dashed line in Fig.~\ref{fig2}~(c)), which may be attributed to intrinsic tendency for excess Nb formation (Nb$_{1+\delta}$S$_2$) in the NbS$_2$ part of the sample~\cite{NbS2DFT} (see Fig.~\ref{SI-SI_EDX} and related discussion in SI~\cite{SI}).
+Further iron intercalation causes this charge transfer process to reverse course, where the Nb 4$d$ bands are gradually depleted (rising band bottom accompanied by a decreasing Luttinger volume), indicating potential electron localization at Fe sites.
 Only when doped to $x > x_c$, electrons move to fill Nb 4$d$ bands again.
-On the other hand, S 2$p$ bands shift toward higher binding energy during Fe intercalation, indicating a globally increasing chemical potential.
-This suggests reversed charge flow from Nb 4$d$ states to Fe 3$d$ states as the system approaches $x_c$. \\
+On the other hand, S 3$p$ bands shift toward higher binding energy with increasing Fe intercalation, affirming the presence of low-energy Fe state while increasing the global chemical potential.
+This shift of the S 3$p$ bands further suggests reversed charge flow from Nb 4$d$ states to Fe 3$d$ states due to strong Fe-S bonds as the system approaches $x_c$.